jmacd/opentelemetry-specification/specification/metrics-api.md

 ### Gauge

-Gauges support `Set(value)`, signifying that events report a current value.
+Gauges support `Set(value)`.
+Gauge metrics express a pre-calculated value that is either Set() by explicit instrumentation or observed through a callback.
+Generally, this kind of metric should be used when the metric cannot be expressed as a sum or because the measurement interval is arbitrary.
+Use this kind of metric when the measurement is not a quantity, and the sum and event count are not of interest.

 Gauges are defined as non-monotonic by default, meaning that any value (positive or negative) is allowed.

 As an option, gauges can be declared as `Monotonic`, in which case successive values are expected to rise monotonically.
-Monotonic gauges are useful in reporting computed sums, allowing an application to compute a current value and report it, without remembering the last-reported value.
+Monotonic gauges are useful in reporting computed cumulative sums, allowing an application to compute a current value and report it, without remembering the last-reported value in order to report an increment.

 A special case of gauge is supported, called an `Observer` metric instrument, which is semantically equivalent to a gauge but uses a